soulwax/CipherModule/README.md

 - argument 2: password
 - argument 3...n: message to encrypt

-Remove provided default maven argument, add no arguments for execution and you will be prompted to give the args during execution.
+When no args are given for execution, a manual input method will appear.

 Supported encryption methods: SHA-256, SHA-1, MD5